 The international aid organisation has a clear set of principles which run deep into what makes us decent human beings.

 It talks about the value of humanity for example, and its aim to to prevent and alleviate human suffering.
 It promotes “mutual understanding, friendship, co-operation and lasting peace amongst all people”.
-Its values talk about acting in an impartial and neutral way, with no discrimination and no desire for gain.
+Its values talk about acting impartially and neutrally, with no discrimination and no desire for gain.

 Your brand values

-Now think about what all this means for your brand values.
-It should be clear now why you need them.
+Think about what all this means for your brand values.
+It should now be clear why you need them.

 First, make sure your values are unique to your brand.
 Many businesses claim values like quality and innovation, for example.
 You won’t stand out with those.
 What makes what you do and how you do it different from anyone else?